wmoore28/puppet-summit-2016/README.md

 2 - Remove the existing installation
 3 - Disable the Puppet Community repository
-4 - Enable, if required, the Satellite Tools repository 5 - Install new Puppet software
-6 - Configure the new Puppet software
+4 - Enable, if required, the Satellite Tools repository 5 - Install new Puppet software (remove community client, install Red Hat provided client) 6 - Configure the new Puppet agent software
 7 - Run once to request certificate

 Again there is a script which you can use which is named **switchpuppet_38_to_sat6.sh** and then also a remote execution job template which is called **switchpuppet_38_to_sat6_job_template.erb**.